 The context of this passage focuses on religious elitism and hypocrisy.
 The Scribes and Pharisees of the Law loved being the center of attention.
 They did good works with the intention of receiving praise from other people.
 These men were outwardly righteous, but were actually depraved to the very core of their being.

 There certainly are figures of authority in the church.
-We can refer to people as being a spiritual father, a spiritual leader or teacher, bishop, elder, overseer, pastor, or a deacon.
+We can recognize an individual as being a spiritual father, a spiritual leader or teacher, bishop, elder, overseer, pastor, or a deacon.
 We can recognize doctorate degrees.
 But there is no biblical warrant for emphasizing titles to the point of self-exaltation.
-We never see people in the New Testament called "Father David", "Reverend Peter", "Doctor Timothy", etc.
+We never see people in the New Testament called "Father David," "Reverend Peter," "Doctor Timothy," etc.

 Matthew 23:5-13 specifically forbids the love of flattering religious titles or believers striving to be placed on a pedestal.
 Only God is worthy of our undivided allegiance.
 The underlying problem with insisting that we be addressed by formal titles of honor in the church is that we have a tendency to become puffed-up.
 That is exactly what has happened with the Roman Catholic hierarchy.
 Nothing could be more haughty than the pope taking on the title "Holy Father" when that title in Scripture is applied only to God (John 17:11).
 Nobody is pure except God alone (Mark 10:18).